Language Access Plan

 • Release of Information Form

-The HFBP will translate the above vital documents and any other HFBP information into other languages, upon request.
+HFBP translates the above vital documents and any other HFBP information upon request into other languages.

 • HCAI-Scholarship-Cost-of-Attendance-Form